PARENT ED RESOURCES

 -

-A Guide to Becoming the Parent You Want to Be
+Good Inside: A Guide to Becoming the Parent You Want to Be

 Dr. Becky Kennedy provides a practical perspective for strengthening resilience for children and parents.
 Her salient advice normalizes parents' experiences.
 Parents will learn strategies to effectively manage challenges with empathy while remaining a trusted authority in children’s lives.
 Good Inside is a must read for parents of all ages.